 Chair and Founder: Bernardine Evaristo

 British-Nigerian writer Bernardine Evaristo is the award-winning author of seven books of fiction and verse fiction including Mr Loverman, Lara, The Emperor’s Babe and Blonde Roots.
-She is a literary critic and an editor of anthologies and special magazine issues such as guest-editing Poetry Review in its centenary year.
+She is a literary critic and an editor of anthologies and special magazine issues including Poetry Review in its centenary year.
 She is Professor of Creative Writing at Brunel University London and Vice Chair of the Royal Society of Literature.
 She has judged and chaired many leading literary awards and in 2012 was Chair of both the Commonwealth Short Story Prize and The Caine Prize for African Fiction.
-She has won several literary awards and was made a Fellow of the Royal Society of Literature in 2004, a Fellow of the Royal Society of Arts in 2006 and a Fellow of the English Association in 2017.
-She was awarded an MBE in 2009. www.bevaristo.com
+She has won several awards and was elected a Fellow of the Royal Society of Literature in 2004, a Fellow of the Royal Society of Arts in 2006 and a Fellow of the English Association in 2017.
+She was awarded an MBE in the Queen’s Birthday Honours List in 2009.